dstebila/draft-stebila-tls-hybrid-design/draft-stebila-tls-hybrid-design.md

 Key exchange in TLS 1.3 is phrased in terms of Diffie--Hellman key exchange in a group.
 DH key exchange can be modeled as a KEM, with `KeyGen` corresponding to selecting an exponent `x` as the secret key and computing the public key `g^x`; encapsulation corresponding to selecting an exponent `y`, computing the ciphertext `g^y` and the shared secret `g^(xy)`, and decapsulation as computing the shared secret `g^(xy)`.
 See {{?I-D.irtf-cfrg-hpke}} for more details of such Diffie--Hellman-based key encapsulation mechanisms.

 TLS 1.3 does not require that ephemeral public keys be used only in a single key exchange session; some implementations may reuse them, at the cost of limited forward secrecy.
-As a result, any KEM used in this document MUST explicitly be designed to be secure in the event that the public key is re-used, such as achieving IND-CCA2 security or having a transform like the Fujisaki--Okamoto transform {{FO}} {{HHK}} applied.
+As a result, any KEM used in the manner described in this document MUST explicitly be designed to be secure in the event that the public key is re-used, such as achieving IND-CCA2 security or having a transform like the Fujisaki--Okamoto transform {{FO}} {{HHK}} applied.
 While it is recommended that implementations avoid reuse of KEM public keys, implementations that do reuse KEM public keys MUST ensure that the number of reuses of a KEM public key abides by any bounds in the specification of the KEM or subsequent security analyses.
 Implementations MUST NOT reuse randomness in the generation of KEM ciphertexts.

 # Construction for hybrid key exchange {#construction}